Professional Competence

 Please refer to the below publications from which give broadened information on the new requirements:

-• The new Portal will be accessed through a new weblink.
+The new Portal can be accessed through a new weblink http://www.rcsi.com/portal

-• All existing users will be able to sign-in using their existing username (your email address)
+All existing users will be able to use their existing username (your email address), however the account must be activated at first sign-in.

 How You Choose Your Learning